avtobys/panel/README.md

 + Perpetual authorization
 + Unlimited nesting of access levels
-+ Sign in, sign up, remind password from e-mails.
-Google reCAPTCHA on all forms
++ Sign in, sign up, remind password from e-mails. hCaptcha on this important forms
 + Automatically routed urls to php pages in users directories and API
   + route api url if exists php file
   + route authorized main page if exists file